tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 55 (DuFr).md

 ---
 ## Timeline

-- (DR:: 1748-10-09):  Arrive in [[Ko'zula]] land in the afternoon, rest until morning.
+- (DR:: 1748-10-09), afternoon: Arrive in [[Ko'zula]] land.
+Rest.
 - (DR:: 1748-10-06):  Walk all day and night back into the [[Forest of Nightmares]], towards the site of the Battle of Endless Dark
-- (DR:: 1748-10-06):  Arrive at the site of the Battle of Endless Dark around midday.
-Meet the ghost of a betrayed giant, slain by Deno'qai, learn that the tanshi and a hobgoblin army are trapped through a portal to a shadow realm.
+- (DR:: 1748-10-06), midday: Arrive at the site of the Battle of Endless Dark.
+Meet the ghost of a betrayed giant, slain by Deno'qai.
+Learn that the tanshi and a hobgoblin army are trapped through a portal to a shadow realm.
 Kill [[Hobgoblins]] guarding the portal on the shadow side.
 Rest, and return to banish the tanshi [[Taraka]] from the shadow realm back to their home plane.
 Flee, closing the portal with the [[Hobgoblins]] trapped inside.
-Rest briefly, then leave for the site of the Battle of the [[Yemo'te]].
+- (DR:: 1748-10-06), afternoon: Rest briefly, then leave for the site of the Battle of the [[Yemo'te]].
-- (DR:: 1748-10-06):  Arrive at the battlefield on the banks of the [[Yemo'te]].
+- (DR:: 1748-10-06), midday: Arrive at the battlefield on the banks of the [[Yemo'te]].
 Fight cursed undead hobgoblin wizard and skeletal minions.
 Destroy armband, freeing the tanshi [[Midri]] and [[K'onisati]]
 - (DR:: 1748-10-06): Travel back to [[Ko'zula]] village.
 Rest in the woods on the way.
 - (DR:: 1748-10-06): Arrive back at the [[Ko'zula]] village; celebrate.
 Part ways with [[Iascaire]] and [[Aristaea]].

 ## Narrative